Boburmirzo/apisix-file-proxy-plugin-demo/README.md

-# How to develop a new file-proxy custom plugin in Lua for Apache APISIX
+# How to use a File-proxy custom plugin in Lua for Apache APISIX

 This repo includes a source code of a new custom plugin called **file-proxy** for APISIX using Lua.
 This plugin will be used to **expose the static files through API** and fetch a file from a specified URL.